What Is NTFS for Mac? How to Use NTFS for Mac?

 FAQs about NTFS for Mac:

-If you want to use a NTFS drive on Mac without formatting it, you should use NTFS for Mac software because macOS is not compatible with NTFS.
+To use an NTFS drive on Mac without formatting it, you should use NTFS for Mac software because macOS is not compatible with NTFS.
 NTFS for Mac software can help you mount NTFS drive on Mac, gives read-write access to your NTFS drive.
-It means after installing NTFS for Mac, you can use a NTFS drive on Mac without any limitation.
+After you install NTFS for Mac, the software allows Mac to support NTFS.
+You can use an NTFS drive on your Mac without any limits.

 Yes, NTFS for Mac software is 100% safe.
-It will not format your NTFS drive.
+We will not format your NTFS drive.
 This software only enables you to use your NTFS drives on Mac without any limitation - no damage.

 Yes, you can copy files from a NTFS drive and paste the files to your Mac.
 After installing NTFS for Mac, you also can edit files on NTFS drive or delete files add files in NTFS drive on your Mac.